Nilay-dmosss/Nilay-dmosss/README.md

 ## About Me

 I am a passionate developer with experience in various technologies.
 I would like to learn and contribute to open-source projects.
-My main aim is to working in this area and show my abilities
+My main aim is to working in this area as a junior and show my abilities

 - 🔭 I’m currently working on Web developing and data warehouse,science.
 - 🌱 I’m currently learning Python, C#, Javascript, Machine Learning,Middleware